-- 1. Authorize the Chairman to sign the resolution certifying that ICTC will be supporting project delivery schedules and timely use of funds of the Carbon Reduction Program funding for transportation projects. - D. Transit Operator Reports Specific Transit Operator Fiscal Reports FY 2022-23 for Imperial Valley Transit, IVT Access, IVT Ride and IVT MedTrans Page 30
+C. Transit Operator Reports Specific Transit Operator Fiscal Reports FY 2022-23 for Imperial Valley Transit, IVT Access, IVT Ride and IVT MedTrans Page 22

-The ICTC Management Committee met on March 13, 2024, and forwards the following recommendations to the Commission for their review and approval after public comment, if any:
+It is requested that the Management Committee forward this item to the Commission for review and approval after public comment, if any:

-1. Receive and file the Specific Transit Operator Fiscal Reports FY 2022-23; Imperial Valley Transit, IVT Access, IVT Ride and IVT MedTrans
+Receive and file the Specific Transit Operator Fiscal Reports FY 2022-23; Imperial Valley Transit, IVT Access, IVT Ride and IVT MedTrans

-VI.
-ACTION CALENDAR
+V. ACTION CALENDAR

-A. Imperial County Transportation Commission Fiscal Audit for FY 2022-23 Page 78
+A. Imperial County Transportation Commission Fiscal Audit for FY 2022-23 Page 24

-The ICTC Management Committee met on March 13, 2024, and forwards the following recommendations to the Commission for their review and approval after public comment, if any:
+It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:

 - Receive and file the fiscal audit for the Imperial County Transportation Commission, for FY 2022-23. - 2.
-Direct staff to transmit the fiscal audit to the State Controller's Office.

-B. Calexico East Port of Entry Bridge Widening Project - Contract Change Order No 10 Page 169
+Direct staff to transmit the fiscal audit to the State Controller's Office. - B. Calexico East Port of Entry Bridge Widening Project Contract Change Order No 10 Page 97

-The ICTC Management Committee met on March 13, 2024, and forwards the following recommendations to the Commission for their review and approval after public comment, if any:
+It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any: